Related Services

 Heart attack risk factors can include:

-Age: Men over 50 with a family of heart disease and women after menopause ends are most commonly diagnosed with heart attack.
+Age: Men over 50 with a family of heart disease and women after menopause ends are most commonly diagnosed with a heart attack.

 Gender: More women than men have heart attacks, and they can occur in younger women.